The Best Day Trips From Myrtle Beach

 Distance: 40.3 miles

-Another great little fishing town with a quaint lowcountry vibe.
-This is a great little day trip specifically for grabbing some great food and doing some shopping.
-The Rice Museum is an open-air market that you’ll want to stop in and check out while you’re in Georgetown.
-Here you can find unique gifts as well as learn a little about Georgetown’s history.
-You’ll also want to check out the Harborwalk while you’re in town.
-You’ll get great views of the waterway, be able to sit outside and enjoy a delicious lunch or shop at the little boutiques nearby.
+Another great little fishing town with a quaint Lowcountry vibe, Georgetown makes for a fantastic day trip filled with food and shopping.
+Stop in and check out the Rice Museum’s open-air market.
+Here, you can find unique gifts as well as learn a little about Georgetown’s history.
+You’ll also want to visit the Harborwalk while you’re in town.
+It offers excellent views of the waterway, and you can sit outside and enjoy a delicious lunch or shop at the boutiques nearby.

-From historical treasures and museums to family-friendly attractions, Wilmington is a favorite day trip even for Myrtle Beach locals.
-History buffs will love the slew of museums and attractions in Wilmington like the Battleship North Carolina and the Wilmington Railroad Museum.
-If you’re day-tripping with the family head over to the North Carolina Aquarium at Fort Fisher to see some of the local inhabitants of the freshwater streams and swamps of the coast.
-Another great family attraction is the Cape Fear Museum of History and Science!
-Lastly, for all our beer connoisseurs check out the variety of local breweries around like Flytrap Brewing, Flying Machine Brewing Company, and the Waterline Brewing Co.
+Offering historical treasures and family-friendly attractions, Wilmington is a favorite day trip, even for Myrtle Beach locals.
+History buffs will love the slew of museums and attractions in Wilmington, including the Battleship North Carolina and the Wilmington Railroad Museum.
+If you’re day-tripping with the family, head over to the North Carolina Aquarium at Fort Fisher to see the inhabitants of the freshwater streams and swamps of the coast.
+Another great family attraction is the Cape Fear Museum of History and Science.
+Beer connoisseurs will want to check out Wilmington’s local breweries, including Flytrap Brewing, Flying Machine Brewing Company, and the Waterline Brewing Co.

 Distance: 101 miles